mlosada323/Microbiome-Data-Analysis-in-R/Demonstrations/Demonstration_4/Dem4.md

 df_P <-data.frame(n,power)
 df_P

-# The results above show that 53 samples are needed for each group to obtain 80% based on the effect sizes detected in this pilot study using ANOVA test.
+# The results above show that 53 samples are needed for each group to obtain 80% power based on the effect sizes detected in this pilot study using ANOVA test.
 ```
 ## 5.4 Power Analysis for Comparing a Taxon of Interest Across Groups